SoftwareHeritage/swh-web/swh/web/ui/templates/includes/apidoc-header.md

 Api access is over https and accessed through [https://archive.softwareheritage.org/api/1/](/api/1/).

-Data is sent and received as json by default.
+Data is sent and received in json by default.

 Examples: